Skip to content

 Figure 2 shows the relative differences in equity allocation at various points along these glide paths with respect to the baseline case of a hypothetical optimal glide path without an accompanying DB plan.

-(Fig. 2) Percentage point changes in glide path equity relative to a DC plan only baseline
+(Fig. 2) Percentage point changes in glide path equity relative to a DC plan-only baseline

 Source: T. Rowe Price.

 For illustrative purposes only.
 Not representative of an actual investment or T. Rowe Price product.
 This analysis contains information derived from a Monte Carlo simulation.
 This is not intended to be investment advice or a recommendation to take any particular investment action.
-See Appendix and Additional Disclosures for important information.
+See Appendix and Additional Disclosure for important information.

 In our simulations, the CB plan indeed acted like a low-risk asset, resulting in higher optimal equity levels in the glide path for the accompanying DC plan during working years compared with the FAP plan and significantly higher equity exposure during retirement.
 This is because the lump-sum infusion of cash from the CB benefit had to continue to work hard during retirement to maintain preretirement consumption levels in the absence of guaranteed payments.
 In fact, in our simulations, the glide path for a DC plan accompanied by a CB plan that paid out in lump sums looked quite similar to the glide path for DC participants who did not have access to a DB plan after retirement.

-Our assumed FAP plan with a COLA was, by explicit design, richer than a non-indexed FAP plan (whereas our CB plan was designed to be roughly cost and benefit equivalent to the non-indexed FAP plan).
-For the FAP plan with COLA, as for the non-indexed FAP, the resulting lower-equity glide path was an example of what we call the wealth effect.
+Our assumed FAP plan with a COLA was, by explicit design, richer than a nonindexed FAP plan (whereas our CB plan was designed to be roughly cost and benefit equivalent to the nonindexed FAP plan).
+For the FAP plan with COLA, as for the nonindexed FAP, the resulting lower-equity glide path was an example of what we call the wealth effect.
 In short, since wealth is one source of utility in our model, having the added wealth from a DB plan led our model to decide that there was less need for utility from DC plan-supported consumption, allowing the DC plan to reduce risk and still achieve a good outcome, in our view.

-However, the optimal glide path for an FAP plan with a COLA was even steeper during the working years because not as much real growth was needed from equities, thanks to the inflation hedge provided by the indexed DB benefit.
+However, the optimal glide path for a FAP plan with a COLA was even steeper during the working years because not as much real growth was needed from equities, thanks to the inflation hedge provided by the indexed DB benefit.
 Consequently, under our assumed preferences, the model lowered glide path equity levels in an effort to reduce risk and maintain utility from wealth.
 Meanwhile, the DB pension payments, in addition to Social Security benefits, provided consumption-based utility.

-Consumption Comparison
+Consumption comparison

 Consumption during retirement is not limited to the sum of Social Security and pension payments, but having both sources of income—each including its own method of real income replacement—can significantly reduce withdrawals from savings, represented here by the DC plan.